Is mediation or collaborative divorce the right fit for you?

-After you decide that you are going to separate, the first question you want to answer is what process will work best for you both?
+After you decide that you are going to separate, the first questions you want to answer are: What process will work best for you both?
 Who are the professionals who can help you to find the steps through to this next phase of your lives?
 Do you both want to try mediation with a neutral third person to help facilitate your conversation?
 Or would you prefer to have your attorney sitting next to you during your negotiations?

 Mediation requires that you both:

 - be willing to sit together in the room and listen to the other’s point of view, even if you don’t agree with what the other person is saying

 - be willing to voluntarily disclose all financial information

 - be able to express your thoughts and true feelings, with the other person present

 - be able to advocate for yourself, and for what you think is workable for the future

 - have some facility around finances, so that you both understand your living expenses